pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 });
 ```

-Note that currently `awsx.apigateway.createAssociatedAPIKeys` does not allow you to define a `apis` and `usagePlan.apiStages`.

 ### Lambda Authorizers

 [Lambda Authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) are AWS Lambda functions that provide control access to an API.
 You can define a Lambda Authorizer for an Event Handler Route or a Static Route.
 API Gateway supports `request` or `token` type Lambda authorizers.
 A `token` Lambda Authorizer uses an authorization token (i.e. a header in the form `Authorization: Token <token>`) to authorize the user, whereas a `request` Lambda Authorizer uses the request parameters (i.e. headers, path parameter or query parameters).